-Although it can seem like a daunting journey to the end product, Andy says being a bit scared is not a bad thing, because it drives us to better ourselves.
+Although it can seem like a daunting journey to the finished product, Andy says being a bit scared is not a bad thing, because it drives tax practitioners to better themselves.

 “Nothing is straightforward.
 Nowadays in tax, clients do not ask us easy questions.
 Long gone are those days,” he admits.

-“They will only pay for a tax professional’s services on hard problems.
+“They will only pay for a tax professional’s services for hard problems.”

-“We will not know everything all the time, and we will manage that through , through updating our skills, and keeping our eye on our process, as well as committing to doing it better every time,” he continues.
+“We will not know everything all the time, and we manage that through continuous education, through updating our skills, and keeping our eye on our process, as well as committing to doing it better every time,” Andy says.